-At "advanced scenario" sites in uncontrolled airspace only, MAAC allows more than one-on-one direct supervision provided the terms of this program are met.
+This site is in uncontrolled airspace.
+MAAC allows more than one-on-one direct supervision provided the terms of this program are met.
 RPIC in this regard is not to be considered RPA instruction or how to fly - its intended to be supervised flying of competent students who do not possess the correct ratings or paperwork.
 The following constitutes the MAAC program under the MAAC Manufacturer declaration instruction provisions: